deliveroo/deliveroo.engineering/_posts/2018-11-29-monte-carlo-power-analysis.md

 import numpy as np

 from scipy.stats import binom
-from statsmodels.stats.proportion import proportions_chisquare
+from statsmodels.stats.proportion import proportions_ztest

 # Sample data would be actual data measured over a fixed period of time prior to our
 # experiment.
-For illustration purposes here we have generated data from a
+For illustration purposes here we have generated data from a normal
-# binomial distribution.
+# distribution
-sample_data = binom.rvs(1, 0.38, size=150000)
+sample_data = binom.rvs(1, 0.31518, size=900000)

 base_conversion_rate = np.mean(sample_data)
-sample_sizes = list(range(2000, 150000 + 1, 2000)) # Sample sizes we will test over
+sample_sizes = list(range(2000, 200000 + 1, 2000)) # Sample sizes we will test over
 alpha = 0.05 # Our fixed alpha
 sims = 250 # The number of simulations we will run per iteration relative_effects = [1.01, 1.03, 1.05] # The list of relative effects we will test for
-alternative = "two-sided" # Is the alternative one-sided or two-sided
+alternative = "two-sided" # Is the alternative one-sider or two-sided

-significance_level = alpha / 2 if alternative == "two-sided" else alpha

 power_dist = np.empty((len(sample_sizes), len(relative_effects), 2))
 for i in range(0, len(sample_sizes)):